Dheri/Quzee/README.md

 Just read canadaquiz.txt to make new question paper for your self.
 All the instructions to make new question paper are written in canadaquiz.txt.

-You can simply download client.jar and server.jar file to run this project.
+You can simply download QuzeeClient.jar and QuzeeServer.jar file to run this project(you must have JRE).

 Thanks.